kazabooboo/gizra.com/app/_posts/2016-07-28-elm-with-electron.md

 ---
-title: "Elmctron - where Elm and Electron meet."
+title: "Elmctron - where Elm and Electron meet"
 tags:
   - Elm
   - Electron